 Probably one of the biggest considerations in every business decision is the cost.
 Unlike many investments that require a one-time expense, mobile apps require constant development and updating in order to stay useful.
 If you don’t have a dedicated app developer (or developers) working on your app, you’re more likely to spend more.
 At times, the costs that go with making the app become bigger than the amount of additional business it attracts.
 If you can’t afford that, maybe it’s time to rethink your mobile app strategy and start focusing on other things.

 This is also something you might want to take into consideration.
 If your aim is just to give customers a nifty little app that will display your business phone number or a contact form, then you probably don’t need to spend thousands of dollars on a native app.
 It may be more worthwhile to invest in making your website responsive or mobile-friendly.
 Generally speaking, you should work on developing an application when your audience requires a very specific purpose that can’t be effectively accomplished via the simple browser.

 When deciding whether or not your business needs its own native app, ask yourself the questions above.
 If your goal is to provide a complete user experience that addresses your customers’ more specific requirements and you have the time, manpower, and money for it, then, by all means, push through with your plan.
 In the end, it’s all about going with what you think will work best for your business.

-Klaris Chua is a digital content marketer who advocates emerging mobile strategies for businesses such as business apps and mobile analytics.
-You can connect with her on Twitter.
+Klaris Chua is a digital content marketer who advocates emerging mobile strategies for businesses such as business apps & mobile analytics.